-Faculty: Professors O'Leary (chair), Davis (director of M.Engr.
-Technical Japanese); Faculty Associates Anderson (director of M.Engr.
-Engine Systems), Pferdehirt (director of M.Engr.
-Professional Practice)
+Faculty: Professors O'Leary (chair), Davis (director of M.Eng.–Technical Japanese); Faculty Associates Anderson (director of M.Eng.–Engine Systems), DeBaillie (director of M.Eng.–Sustainability Systems Engineering), Pferdehirt (director of M.Eng.–Engineering Management; formerly Professional Practice–MEPP)

-The Department of Engineering Professional Development (EPD) offers the online master of engineering with options in engine systems, professional practice and technical Japanese, and a graduate certificate program in technical communication.
+The Department of Engineering Professional Development (EPD) offers the online master of engineering with options in engine systems, engineering management, sustainable systems engineering and technical Japanese.
 In addition to credit instruction, the department provides continuing education courses to practicing professionals.
 Each year more than 20,000 engineers and technical professionals from across the United States update their knowledge through the department's short courses, seminars, custom courses, and distance learning offerings.

-The master of engineering in engine systems (MEES) degree is the only online engineering master's degree focused on internal combustion engine development.
-This interactive, Web-based program provides internal combustion engine engineers with a broad base of skills in:
+The named option Engine Systems in the master of engineering degree is the only online engineering master's degree focused on internal combustion engine development.
+This interactive, web-based program provides internal combustion engine engineers with a broad base of skills in:

-The MEES program is tailored for working engineers, offering:
+The program is tailored for working engineers, offering:

 A small cohort of students is selected each year; admission requirements for engineers interested in applying are:

-The master of engineering in professional practice (MEPP) is a two-year online engineering master's degree program designed to give experienced engineers from all disciplines the tools and capabilities to be more effective engineering leaders.
+The named option Engineering Management in the master of engineering degree is a two-year online engineering master's degree program designed to give experienced engineers from all disciplines the tools and capabilities to be more effective engineering leaders.
 Students gain technical proficiency in:

 A cohort of 30 students begins in June each year.
-Candidates must complete 26 credits in 10 required courses.
+Candidates must complete 30 credits in required courses and specific electives.
 The degree may be earned by engineers who have:

 Interested applicants with B.S. degrees in related fields should contact the director of student services for more specific admission information at 608-262-0133 or email@example.com.
 For further details about the program, contact Wayne Pferdehirt, program director, at 608-265-2361, firstname.lastname@example.org, or see the MEPP website.

-The master of engineering in sustainable systems engineering (SSE) is an online master's degree program designed to prepare students to understand and drive change within an organization as it relates to complex systems and their impact on the quality of water, land, air, energy, economics, and society.
+The named option Sustainable Systems Engineering in the master of engineering degree is an online master's degree program designed to prepare students to understand and drive change within an organization as it relates to complex systems and their impact on the quality of water, land, air, energy, economics, and society.

 Students will gain an understanding of sustainable principles, and have the opportunity to specialize in:

-Candidates must complete 27 credits, consisting of required courses, approved electives, and a capstone project.
+Candidates must complete 30 credits, consisting of required courses, approved electives, and a capstone project.
 The degree may be earned by engineers who have a B.S. degree in engineering from an ABET-approved program, a GPA of 3.0 (on a scale where 4.0 = A), and three letters of recommendation.
-Interested applicants with B.S. degrees in related fields should contact the director of student services for more specific admission information at 608-262-0133 or firstname.lastname@example.org.
-For details, please contact Marty Gustafson, program director, at 608-262-8819; email@example.com; see also sustainable.engr.wisc.edu.
+Interested applicants with B.S. degrees in related fields should contact the director of student services for more specific admission information at 608-262-0133 or email@example.com.
+For details, see the program website.

-The master of engineering in technical Japanese (METJ) provides the necessary skills and knowledge to interact effectively with Japanese counterparts in the technical or business arena.
+The named option Technical Japanese in the master of engineering degree provides the necessary skills and knowledge to interact effectively with Japanese counterparts in the technical or business arena.
 This degree program begins in the fall of each year.
-To obtain the degree, candidates must complete at least 24 credits of approved course work (beyond a B.S. degree) in technical Japanese, Japanese language, and technology development in Japan.
+To obtain the degree, candidates must complete at least 30 credits of approved course work (beyond a B.S. degree) in technical Japanese, Japanese language, and technology development in Japan.

 Students with a bachelor's degree other than a bachelor of science must provide transcript evidence of the completion of a minimum of 16 semester credits of undergraduate courses in science or engineering in order to be admitted to this degree program.
 All applicants must have at least a 3.0 GPA from their undergraduate institution (where 4.0 = A).